Consequences of not repaying a Bounce Back Loan?

 Operating a limited company that offers directors limited liability, protecting the division between company debts and the individual.

-If you as a former director are clear from any wrongful trading or misfeasance, you may act as director in the future.
+If you as a former director are clear of any wrongdoing or misdemeanour, you can act as director in the future.
 And be removed from the debt of the company.

 Only a licensed insolvency practitioner remains authorised to be appointed liquidator of a limited company.
 Creditors and BBl lenders deal directly with the liquidator once appointed.
-It is the liquidator who then pays money out, not the former directors.
+The liquidator, who then pays money out, not the former directors.

 For further reference, please view Liquidation and bounce back loans.